 You should note that this article will focus on recycling the filter cartridges.
 Most filters need to be replaced every once in a while while the jug itself (the refrigerator system) will remain usable once a new cartridge is installed.

 The lifespan of the average water filter cartridge is around six to twelve months.
 This will depend on the make and model of your water filter.
 It also depends on the quality of your tap water.
-If you tap water is unusually high in contaminants, your water filter will likely need to be changed more frequently.
+If you tap water is unusually high in contaminants your water filter will likely need to be changed more frequently.

 If you simply dump your filter in the trash, you will be contributing to the massive amount of plastic waste.
 If you dump the entire filter in the recycling, you risk contaminating an entire batch of recycling and creating even more waste.

 Everpure is a company that is dedicated to making the recycling process easy.
 The Everpure cartridges are made of aluminum and plastic which makes them easily recyclable.
 To recycle Everpure filters, contact the company to find the nearest drop-off location.
 It is also possible to mail your cartridges to a recycling site if there are no locations close to you.

-Filtrete Water Station
+How To Recycle Filtrete Water Station

-Mavea Water Filters
+How To Recycle Mavea Water Filters

-Brita Water Filters
+How To Recycle Brita Water Filters

 Brita has a comprehensive recycling scheme in place.
 Manually dry the used filters and remove any excess water, then let them dry for at least three days.
 Brita recommends that you collect at least five pounds of recyclable products before shipment.
 After you have enough filters, wrap them in a recyclable bag and pack them in a box.
 Use Brita’s website to create an account and print a free shipping label.